rhsgsa/hybrid-cloud-coolstore/README.md

 Before you destroy the clusters, uninstall submariner from `coolstore-a` and `coolstore-b`

-If you don't do the above, the clusters may be stuck inthe detaching phase.
+If you don't do the above, the clusters may be stuck in the detaching phase.
 If this happens to you, [refer to this article](https://access.redhat.com/solutions/6243371).

 ---